Sharing Mbongi’s Story On World Water Week

 For people living in remote Mwandi, Zambia, access to water is a major challenge, and always has been.
 For many families, water can be hours away from home, and women and girls are often the ones responsible for collecting it.
 For others, the journey isn’t so long, but the conditions can be quite difficult.
 And in the end, after they have spent hours walking and waiting and avoiding dangers, the water they take home with them is filled with silent dangers – contaminants that lead to all kinds of waterborne illnesses.

-Sometimes, the challenges found along the way are even bigger (and scarier) than you can imagine.
-Like the one that 13-year-old Mbongi encountered one day on her daily trip to the river.
+Sometimes, the challenges along the way are even bigger (and scarier) than you can imagine.
+Like the one that 13-year-old Mbongi encountered one day on her daily trip to collect water.

 Mbongi’s home is walking distance to a river – she is responsible for collecting water every morning before school.
 It’s the source they rely on for all their water needs, including drinking.
 “We know the water is contaminated,” shares Mbongi’s mom, “but it’s what we’ve got.”
 She says that they sometimes boil the water – but more often than not they just drink it as is.
 “We are used to it now.”
 Normally a trip to the river’s edge is nothing too eventful.
 Mbongi walks over with a large yellow bucket, fills it up, and returns home to bath and prepare breakfast before heading to school.
 But one day, the trip to the river’s edge was different from all the others – a day she will never forget.